Sharing the environmental impact of our products

-We're carrying out Life Cycle Assessments of our products so we can share their environmental impact in a clear, easy-to-understand way.
+Mapping out the environmental footprint of our products, also know as Life Cycle Assessments.
+In this way, we can share their environmental impact in a transparent, clear, and easy-to-understand way.

 Transparency in action: